e271828e/Flight.jl/docs/notes/design/framework_spec.md

 once, quiescence, re-fire next boundary," i.e. degrades to Tier-1 granularity instead of burning a budget and erroring.
-The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity Tier 1 accepts physical re-crossings, and flagged by a diagnostic when it occurs.
+The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity Tier 1 accepts physical re-crossings, and flagged when it occurs (a runtime warning, §15.2).

 **Guard baselines and firing semantics.** "Newly-fired" means precisely this: an event fires at a boundary iff its condition (§2.1: predicate true, or